danielvartan/mastersthesis/README.md

-This repository contains the [Quarto book](https://quarto.org/docs/books/) of my master’s thesis: *Is latitude associated with chronotype?*.
-The research compendium is accessible via [The Open Science Framework](https://osf.io/) by clicking [here](https://doi.org/10.17605/OSF.IO/YGKTS).
+This repository contains the [Quarto book](https://quarto.org/docs/books/) of my master’s thesis: *Is latitude associated with chronotype?* The research compendium is accessible via [The Open Science Framework](https://osf.io/) by clicking [here](https://doi.org/10.17605/OSF.IO/YGKTS).